fxlv/cassandra-trireme/README.md

 ### Required positional arguments

 The tool supports multiple actions, such as counting, updating etc.
-For these opeartions to work, you will have to provide some arguments.
+For these operations to work, you will have to provide some arguments.

 |Argument| Description |
 | --- | --- |